Goh-Wei-Chong/Ratventure/README.md

 # Programming(PRG) Assignment - Ratventure
 This is a small game coded with python as a final assignment

+## Objective
 The game is a RPG like game with a coded map and enemies to battle.
+You play as the hero, you are to venture through the map, fight the enemies along the way, and eventually reach the rat king.
+Face off against the rat king to save the world and return victorious!

 ## Features
 The games has several features that make it more fun and interesting